 The Ecca Group is subdivided into the Dwyka Group, Prince Albert, Whitehill, and Vreda Formations and these collectively attain a maximum thickness of 1 200m (Kingsley, 1985; Marsh and McDaid, 1986).
 The Dwyka Group consists of a basal diamictite overlain by a succession of mudstones that contain dropstones and fossils such as starfish, bivalves, crinoid remains and gastropods (Stavrakis, 1985).
 The Prince Albert Formation has been subdivided into three members, the arenaceous lower Nossob Member, the overlying shaly Mukorob Member and the uppermost sandstone-rich Auob Member, which also contains the coal seams.
 The coal seams are Artinskian in age and occur interbedded with argillaceous and arenaceous strata (Stavrakis, 1985).

-The main coal seam (Impala) is located approximately 30 m above the base of the Auob sandstone, and the so-called Upper seam, 50 m above the main seam (Kingsley, 1990).
+The main coal seam (Impala) is located approximately 30m above the base of the Auob sandstone, and the so-called Upper seam, 50m above the main seam (Kingsley, 1990).
 The two arenaceous members (Nossob and Auob) thin and shaleout towards the south, becoming distally laterally replaced by shale and limestone.
 The Auob is overlain by the Whitehill Formation, which is in turn overlain by sandstones and minor shales assigned to the Vreda Formation.
 Dolerite sills have extensively intruded the sequence, particularly the upper part of the Auob Member.
-No coal is currently mined in Namibia, but there has been some exploration occurring, and the largest deposit is a high-grade metallurgical coal deposit.
+No coal is currently mined in Namibia, but there has been some exploration, and the largest deposit is a high-grade metallurgical coal deposit.
 As there is little information pertaining to the coal deposits in Namibia, only one coalfield is discussed in Table 1.4, with the locations indicated in Figure 1.4.

 Table 1.4: Summary of coal deposits and coal qualities of Namibia.
 (Stavrakis, 1985; Maphala, 2006).